davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 # The Critical-CH Response Header Field {#critical-ch}

-When a client requests a resource based on a missing or outdated Accept-CH value, it may not send a desired request header field.
-Neither client nor server has enough information to reliably and efficiently recover from this situation.
+When a user agent requests a resource based on a missing or outdated Accept-CH value, it may not send a desired request header field.
+Neither user agent nor server has enough information to reliably and efficiently recover from this situation.
-The server can observe that the header is missing, but the client may not have supported the header, or may have chosen not to send it.
+The server can observe that the header is missing, but the user agent may not have supported the header, or may have chosen not to send it.
 Triggering a new request in these cases would risk an infinite loop or an unnecessary round-trip.

-Conversely, the client can observe that a request header appears in the Accept-CH (Section 3.1 of {{I-D.ietf-httpbis-client-hints}}) and Vary (Section 7.1.4 of {{RFC7231}}) response header fields.
+Conversely, the user agent can observe that a request header appears in the Accept-CH (Section 3.1 of {{I-D.ietf-httpbis-client-hints}}) and Vary (Section 7.1.4 of {{RFC7231}}) response header fields.
 However, retrying based on this information would waste resources if the resource only used the Client Hint as